Introduction

 Reviewing the passwd file

 A common misconfiguration/backdoor of the /etc/passwd is to have a user with the uid 0.
 On traditional systems, only root is supposed to have the uid 0.
-If another user has the uid 0, he's basically root on the system.
+If another user has the uid 0, they are basically root on the system.

-When reviewing /etc/passwd it is always good to check which users have a shell (/bin/bash, /bin/sh ...) and which don't (/bin/false, /usr/sbin/nologin ...) , restricting shell access will ensure the user can't connect and run commands on the system.
+When reviewing /etc/passwd, it's always good to check which users have a shell (/bin/bash, /bin/sh ...) and which don't (/bin/false, /usr/sbin/nologin ...), restricting shell access will ensure that the user cannot connect and run commands on the system.

 Reviewing the shadow file

-In the /etc/shadow, the most important is to review algorithms used for password encryption and passwords' quality.
+In the /etc/shadow, the most important is to review the algorithms used for passwords encryption and passwords' quality.

 You can check what algorithm is used by checking the hash format, if the hash:

-On modern Linux systems, you want to avoid DES and MD5.
-DES algorithm for password encryption will limit the size of the password to 8 characters and is really easy to crack.
+On modern Linux systems, you should avoid DES and MD5.
+DES algorithm for passwords encryption will limit the size of the password to 8 characters and is really easy to crack.
 MD5 doesn't present the same length weakness but is pretty quick to brute force compared to other algorithms.

-You can review what is the default algorithm used to encrypted password by checking the content of /etc/pam.d/common-password.
+You can review what is the default algorithm used to encrypt password by checking the content of /etc/pam.d/common-password.
 Here we can see that sha512 is used:

 $ cat /etc/pam.d/common-password